 Research capacity development is a major component of CLAHRC East of England’s work.
 The aim is to equip clinical and non-clinical staff to scrutinise and question the way things are done, to welcome innovation, ensuring more rapid diffusion and adoption of evidence-based best practice.
 To achieve this, the CLAHRC invests in education and research skills training; supports the dissemination of research findings that are directly relevant to practice; promotes and sustains engagement with, and support for, practitioners, managers and commissioners; has created academic apprenticeships in mental health and primary care; and mentors and supports emergent and future research leaders from health and social care.
 We also hold capacity building events including one-off events supporting capacity in under-researched areas or areas where there is limited experience of cross-CLAHRC working.
 The CLAHRC East of England is the national lead for the NIHR-funded Doctoral Training Centres in dementia care research and supports funded PhD studentships in all the CLAHRC themes.
 We use mixed models of funding, both internally funded and also funded through NIHR and charity funders, and individualised mentorship will be provided to those identified as suitable candidates.

 CLAHRC East of England offers CLAHRC Fellowships every year.
-Ninety-three CLAHRC Fellowships have been awarded since the Fellowship started in 2011.
+105 CLAHRC Fellowships have been awarded since the Fellowship started in 2011.
 The focus of the Fellowship programme is on local applied research and evaluation projects, building local capacity for evidence-informed practice, and facilitating networking across health and social care.
 The Fellows are funded by the CLAHRC for one day a week for a year.
-The key aim of the Fellowship is to make the programme valuable to the individual Fellow and their employing organisation.
 The CLAHRC Fellowship programme is led by Dr Christine Hill.

 Current capacity building activities